prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 This performs what is known as a "filtering" operation, where we arrive at a subset of items in the array, retaining only the items that match the given condition.

-We can use the `filter()` method to perform an inline filtering operation, without using an "if" statement:
+We can use the `filter()` method to perform a filtering operation in place, without using an "if" statement:

 ```` js
 var nums = [1, 2, 3, 4]